jnozzi/cocoadev.com/markdown/NSSetOfNSDictionary.md

-I was wondering what it is the right way of creating a General/NSSet of General/NSDictionary.
+I was wondering what it is the right way of creating a NSSet of NSDictionary.
 I want to represent a graph with labeled connection using a dictionary referencing other dictionary (a dictionary can be tought as a state).
 To build that representation efficiently I would like to use a set of states.
 Then during the building phase if the state I want to add is already in the set use the reference to the original one.
-The idea is to use a General/NSDictionary to represent a state and a temporary General/NSMutableDictionary (reused during the building phase) to represent the state I am actually working on.
-Then I would like to use General/NSSet member: method to check if there is a state with the same labeled connections and in that case use that; if it is not present create an immutable copy of the working dictionary and put that in the set.
+The idea is to use a NSDictionary to represent a state and a temporary NSMutableDictionary (reused during the building phase) to represent the state I am actually working on.
+Then I would like to use NSSet member: method to check if there is a state with the same labeled connections and in that case use that; if it is not present create an immutable copy of the working dictionary and put that in the set.
 Any ideas?

 ----